The Head of State congratulates the King of Morocco on the 25th anniversary of his accession to the throne

-His Highness Sheikh Mohamed bin Zayed Al Nahyan, President of the State, may God protect him, congratulated his brother, His Majesty King Mohammed VI, King of the sisterly Kingdom of Morocco, on the occasion of the 25th anniversary of his accession to the throne.
-His Highness wished His Majesty continued success and further progress and prosperity for his country and people..
+His Highness Sheikh Mohamed bin Zayed Al Nahyan, President of the State, may God protect him, congratulated the King of the sisterly Kingdom of Morocco, Mohammed VI, on the occasion of the 25th anniversary of his accession to the throne, wishing him continued success and further progress and prosperity for his country and people.

 Follow our latest local and sports news, and the latest political and economic developments via Google News